 A great illustration of the effects of fear is in Matthew chapter 14.

-Fear produces doubt and unbelief, which in turn cripples us from experiencing God?s best.?
-Fear will also stop the power of God from operating in our lives because of unbelief.?
-Fear causes people to buy cases of toilet tissue and a massive amount of other supplies unreasonably.?
-Fear causes us to do extreme things.?
-It causes us to become primordially selfish, like animals.?
-Fear causes us to disregard the presence of God and focus on the imagined outcome of our current circumstance.?
+Fear produces doubt and unbelief, which in turn cripples us from experiencing God’s best.
+Fear will also stop the power of God from operating in our lives because of unbelief.
+Fear causes people to buy cases of toilet tissue and a massive amount of other supplies unreasonably.
+Fear causes us to do extreme things.
+It causes us to become primordially selfish, like animals.
+Fear causes us to disregard the presence of God and focus on the imagined outcome of our current circumstances.
 Fear effectively separates us from God.

 How To Beat Fear

-Jesus said that people should not live by food along, but by every word that God speaks (Matthew 4:4).?
+Jesus said that people should not live by food alone, but by every word that God speaks (Matthew 4:4).
 We also find that faith comes by hearing the word (Romans 10:17).

-Jesus said to speak to your mountain.?
-The mountain was a metaphor that Rabbis used to represent something that was seemingly impossible to do.?
-Jesus said that if we have faith and don’t doubt in our hearts but believe what we say, then it will happen.?
-We have to say it.?
-The Bible also reveals to us that we should meditate on the word of God, which is a form of saying it.?
-To meditate in this respect, means to roll it over and over, to mutter it repeatedly.?
-Think of meditating on the word of God as the opposite of worry.?
+Jesus said to speak to your mountain.
+The mountain was a metaphor that Rabbis used to represent something seemingly impossible to do.
+Jesus said that if we have faith and don’t doubt in our hearts but believe what we say, then it will happen.
+We have to say it.
+The Bible also reveals to us that we should meditate on the word of God, which is a form of saying it.
+To meditate in this respect means to roll it over and over, to mutter it repeatedly.
+Think of meditating on the word of God as the opposite of worry.
 Worry is to meditate on the perceived negative outcome, whereas meditating on the word is to rehearse what God says the outcome will be.

-Don?t fear.?
-If you call yourself a Christian and truly are a follower of Christ, i.e., a believer, then you have no need to fear.?
-Fear is our response to real or perceived danger.?
-Sometimes dangers are real and we have to take action, i.e., fight or flight.?
-However, in most cases, the dangers are only perceived, but we still take action based on the resulting fear.?
+Don’t fear.
+If you call yourself a Christian and truly are a follower of Christ, i.e., a believer, then you do not need to fear.
+Fear is our response to real or perceived danger.
+Sometimes dangers are real and we have to take action, i.e., fight or flight.
+However, in most cases, the dangers are only perceived, but we still take action based on the resulting fear.
 We do crazy things when we think we are in danger like what you may have seen during this time of the spread of COVID-19.